Senior Integrated Project

 - Each student must complete at least a 1-unit SIP.
 Departments and programs have the option of allowing or requiring a 2-unit SIP.

-- A student may split a SIP between two departments, be it 1 or 2 units.
-In this case, the student may have more than one faculty SIP supervisor.
+- A student may split a SIP between two departments, whether it be 1 or 2 units.
+In such cases, the student may have more than one faculty SIP supervisor.

 - The SIP does not necessarily have to be done in the major department, although most SIPs are done in the major or in one or both departments of a double major.
 Some majors strongly encourage their students to do their SIP in the major.
-Many departments have certain prerequisites that must be met before doing a SIP within that department.
+Many departments and programs have specific prerequisites that must be met before doing a SIP within that department or program.

-- All departments and programs provide written guidelines or requirements for SIPs done within their disciplines.
-Ask your department or faculty advisor for guidelines early in the process.
-In general, SIPs take the following forms:
+- All departments and programs provide written guidelines or requirements for SIPs done within their disciplines, and those completed with non-departmental supervisors will negotiate such expectations at the start of the project.
+Ask your faculty SIP supervisor for guidelines early in the process.
+SIPs may take the following forms:

 - Research thesis or reading project culminating in review paper